Help keep your phone safe: What you need to know about mobile security

 Setting up device finders gives cell phone users the ability to locate their device (from another device, usually of the same brand or a computer) if it happens to be stolen or lost.
 However, it is important to keep in mind that this feature doesn’t work if the device is dead.
 Which is why you may want to consider a remote wipe feature.
 Remote wipe is a security feature that allows a network administrator or device owner to send a command that deletes data to a computing device.

-It can be scary knowing your private information is at risk of being hacked in to.
+It can be scary knowing your private information is at risk of being hacked.
 Luckily there are steps to take to ensure that you and your mobile device are safe by understanding the signs of malware, knowing how to prevent them, and being able to remove them if they've infected your device.